-When you research on applications for witch hazel, one of the first things that will come out is the use of witch hazel as astringent.
+When you research applications for witch hazel, one of the first things that will come out is the use of witch hazel as an astringent.
 The plant

-contains tannin, a natural astringent that helps to tighten pores as well as treat pimples and acnes.
+contains tannin, a natural astringent that helps to tighten pores as well as treat pimples and acne.

-Extract from the plant may be applied on the skin to treat pimples and acnes as well as reduce the oiliness of the skin, particularly facial oiliness.
+Extract from the plant may be applied to the skin to treat pimples and acne as well as reduce the oiliness of the skin, particularly facial oiliness.

-Apart from treating acne and pimples the astringent, resin and procyanadin found in witch hazel may also help reduce swelling or inflammation.
+Apart from treating acne and pimples the astringent, resin, and procyanidin found in witch hazel may also help reduce swelling or inflammation.